mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - planned – data collection or production is intended but not started
     - required – data is needed but not yet available
-    - underDevelopment – in the process of being created Best Practices:
+    - underDevelopment – in the process of being created
+  - Best practices:
     - Use only values from the official code list.
     - Choose the code that best reflects the life cycle stage of the dataset.
     - Be consistent across related metadata records if the status applies to multiple datasets in a series.

 **EXTENT (GEOGRAPHIC, TEMPORAL, VERTICAL)**